AlexGadjinski/Smart-Wallet-Web-Application/README.md

 > ⚠️ **Project Status: In Development**
->
 > This Smart Wallet app is still a **work in progress**.
 Core features are being implemented and polished.
 Expect changes, improvements, and additions!

 # 💳 Smart Wallet Web App

-A **Smart Wallet** is a browser-based financial management application that allows users to register, manage wallets, perform transactions, subscribe to plans, and track their financial activity through a rich UI powered by Thymeleaf and Spring Boot.
+A **Smart Wallet** is a browser-based financial management application that allows users to register, manage wallets, perform transactions, **send money to other users**, subscribe to plans, and track their financial activity through a rich UI powered by Thymeleaf and Spring Boot.
+**Admin users** can monitor platform usage, view all registered users, and access financial reports.

 ---